GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 39

 The average weight of 40 students in a class is 55 kg.
-Six students of them whose average weight is 52 kg leave the class and another group of 6 students whose average weight is 42 kg joins the class.
-What is the new average of the class ? (in kg)
+Six students, whose average weight is 52 kg, leave the class, and another group of 6 students, whose average weight is 42 kg, joins the class.
+What is the new average of the class? (in kg)

 Show Answer